 All information given during your visit will be treated confidentially.
 Personal details and test results will not be shared with anyone outside of the sexual health service without your permission.

 HIV, syphilis, hepatitis B and C are testing for with a blood sample.
 Chlamydia, gonorrhoea and bacterial infections are tested for by a urine sample or a swab.

 Blood and urine.
 Swab when appropriate

 Your privacy has absolute importance.
 You can choose how you would like to receive the results.
-You can be called by a doctor, emailed or you can decide to contact us at the time of your convenience.
+You can be called by a doctor, emailed, or you can contact us yourself at your convenience.

 If you do have a sexually transmitted infection, it is important that your partner is tested and treated.
 We recommend that you abstain from sex or in some cases, only practice safe sex until you know your results and window periods have passed.

 There is no one profile of tests that is recommended for everyone but we offer various packages that we feel cover the majority of cases.
 It can be helpful to talk to a doctor about the kinds of sexual health tests that are appropriate for you with regard to your lifestyle and potential risk factors.

 If you have had unprotected sex or are worried by any symptoms, we recommend coming in for a test as soon as possible.
 Depending on the appropriate window periods, certain tests can be repeated later if necessary.
 Give us a call to speak to a member of our team who can talk you through the process and advise you on when to make your appointment.